kaievns/the-log/posts/lead/leaders-managers-executives.md

 structure very much persists whenever groups of people involved in solving complex problems.

-As such, it is my believe that it is a mistake to mix all managers, leaders, and executives into the same category and use the terms interchangeably.
+As such, it is my believe that it is a mistake to mix all: managers, leaders, and executives into the same category and use the terms interchangeably.
 Because, it is the lack of understanding and respecting the nature of different leadership types that leads to the most common organisational problems.

 A company hires a manager expecting them to be a leader.
-Or, they hire a leader and then act baffled they start breaking things instead of managing resources.
+Or, they hire a leader and then act baffled that they start breaking things instead of managing resources.
 The most common case is that a company hires a leader to break and re-build something, but then can't stomach the change and won't have the leader's back when they start roughing the feathers.
 All of those are avoidable problems.

 The important thing to understand here is that none of those roles are better than the other; more important than the other; or subordinate to one another.